 The Tudor Bedroom ( Mad Maude’s Room )

-Along with The Manor’s individuality across the hotel, each of the beautiful suites have their own personality.
-Enjoy a greeting from a huge, regal mahogany four-poster bed, inter-connecting rooms to double the generous space, spacious feet-up sofa areas or marble bathrooms to get lost in whichever suite.
-My team member stayed in another suite overlooking the drive way, which was beautiful both day and night.
+Along with The Manor’s individuality across the hotel, each of the beautiful suites has its own personality.
+Enjoy a greeting from a huge, regal mahogany four-poster bed, inter-connecting rooms to double the generous space, spacious feet-up sofa areas, or marble bathrooms to get lost in whichever suite.
+My team member stayed in another suite overlooking the driveway, which was beautiful both day and night.
 The suites are the largest rooms within the Manor.
 They have glorious King beds, mostly four-poster King size or Super King.
 The suites have great working desks with lights, and when you are ready the armchairs and sofa are a real relaxation place to soak up this spectacular history.

 The Georgian Drawing Room

-For me the Weston Manor, is the perfect definition of luxury lifestyle.
+For me, Weston Manor is the perfect definition of a luxury lifestyle.
 My time here was far too short.
-The history, the decor and grounds are truly what I adore about Britain and its heritage.
-The Manor is a place to treat your loved ones and to reflect on what’s important in one’s life. the 28 rooms including the Manor can be booked out for private events.
+The history, the decor, and grounds are truly what I adore about Britain and its heritage.
+The Manor is a place to treat your loved ones and to reflect on what’s important in one’s life.
+The 28 rooms including the Manor can be booked out for private events.
 Life is short so take the time and relive history at the Weston Manor.
-Thank you for spoiling us!